 - Museum of the Strange and Unusual: Hoo boy, even his friends are weirded out in the beginning.Shinra: This is a museum!
 I show important pieces of history.
 If you only want to see beautiful thing, go to an art gallery!

-- Mushroom Samba: This trope is revealed to be the reason how several researcher reported an ancient, moving wooden minotaur statue: it was used to farm hallucinogens mushroom, and they accidentaly ingested it.
+- Mushroom Samba: This trope is revealed to be the reason how several researcher reported an ancient, moving wooden minotaur statue: it was used to farm hallucinogens mushroom, and they accidentally ingested it.

 - Obfuscating Stupidity

-Nanase: Because here I'm known as a good-natured student, you know.Shinra: Good-natured?Nanase: It means I never act aggresive!
+Nanase: Because here I'm known as a good-natured student, you know.Shinra: Good-natured?Nanase: It means I never act aggressive!

 - Since Nanase took school in a very prestigious school, she bound to do this, while she's actually full blown Action Girl at heart.